Microservices-Demo-Projects/logging-and-distributed-tracing/README.md

-- > **Note:** Including the `spring-boot-starter-actuator` dependency as part of the **[Demo Projects Initial Setup ](https://github.com/Microservices-Demo-Projects/logging-and-distributed-tracing/tree/main?tab=readme-ov-file#demo-projects-initial-setup)** is required by the log tracing demo applications.
+- > **Note:** Including the `spring-boot-starter-actuator` dependency as part of the **[Demo Projects Initial Setup ](https://github.com/Microservices-Demo-Projects/logging-and-distributed-tracing/tree/main?tab=readme-ov-file#demo-projects-initial-setup)** is required for logging the traceIds/SpanIds in the demo applications.

 # Log Sampling Configuration
 - By default, springboot sets the sampling rate to `0.1` (i.e., 10%) to reduce the log data collected and reported to the OTLP log collector (e.g., Jaeger).
 When a span is not sampled, it adds no overhead (a noop).